Quick Answer

 - Share behind-the-scenes prep content.
 Pumpkin deliveries, menu tastings, decoration shopping

 - Email your database if you have one.
-Even a list of 300 contacts is enough to fill a midweek event
+Even a modest list is enough to fill a midweek event

 - Put posters in the pub and ask regulars to spread the word